gregjoeval/package-library/packages/redux-slice-factory/docs/CreateEntitySlice.md

 A `string` name for this slice.
 Generated action type constants will use this as a prefix. <br>
 See the [`createSlice()` docs](https://redux-toolkit.js.org/api/createSlice#name).

-### `selectSliceState`
-A selector `function` that accepts the entire Redux state tree and returns the slice's state object.

 ### `selectId`
 A `function` that accepts a single `Entity` instance, and returns the entity's unique ID field. <br>
 See the [`createEntityAdapter()` docs](https://redux-toolkit.js.org/api/createEntityAdapter#selectid).